DanTheServerMan/ansible/linux/roles/docker-nginx/README.md

 Role Variables
 --------------

 The variable configuration will configure the following directory structure.
-You can change the variables below to fit your use case.
-You can use group_vars or another method based on your needs.

 ```
 /docker/